The Conference Committee is a permanent committee of the EC3 and reports to the EC3 Board.

 - Extended Abstracts submitted along with camera-ready papers and included in the programme.

 - Video proceedings on Youtube linked to the digital proceedings

 - A fast track for the best papers to special issues in the leading EC3-related journals

-The above practices increase the scientific rigor of the reviewing process and reward authors with highly ranked papers.
-This ensures that presentation sessions are interesting and value adding and that attendees get the most out of the time they invest in this conference.
+The above practices increase the scientific rigour of the reviewing process and reward authors with highly ranked papers.
+This ensures that presentation sessions are interesting and value-adding and that attendees get the most out of the time they invest in this conference.

 Members of the conference committee

 The conference committee is currently run by the following conference officers: